istanbuljs/eslint-plugin-istanbul/docs/rules/no-ignore-file.md

-# Disallow disabling coverage for whole files (no-istanbul-ignore-file)
+# Disallow disabling coverage for whole files (no-ignore-file)

 This rule raises a warning about "istanbul ignore file" comments.